udacity/ud867/FinalProject/README.md

 You may need to download the Google Repository from the Extras section of the Android SDK Manager.

+You will also notice a folder called backend in the starter code.
+It will be used at step 3 below, and you do not need to worry about it for now.

 When you can build an deploy this starter code to an emulator, you're ready to move on.